-See how premium wine is made on a behind-the-scenes tour and and sample the latest vintages at the cellar door at De Bortoli Yarra Valley Estate, a one-hour drive from Melbourne.
+See how premium wine is made on a behind-the-scenes tour and and sample the latest vintages at the cellar door at De Bortoli Yarra Valley Estate.
 The on-site restaurant, Locale, reflects the family's rich Italian heritage and matches local produce with quality estate-grown wines.
-Take a self-drive Yarra Valley Wine and Wildlife tour, combining visits to Healesville Sanctuary, De Bortoli and Yarra Valley Chocolaterie and Ice Creamery.

 Mornington Peninsula, Victoria

-Explore the olive grove, kitchen garden, sculpture walk and wetlands at stunning Montalto, a one-hour drive south from Melbourne on the Mornington Peninsula.
+Explore the olive grove, kitchen garden, sculpture walk and wetlands at stunning Montalto, on the Mornington Peninsula.
 Experience Montalto's estate-to-plate philosophy with a guided estate tour followed by lunch at the Montalto Restaurant, with its floor-to-ceiling windows overlooking the rolling vine-covered hills.
 Or, for a more casual option, enjoy a shared lunch with a glass of Montalto wine in the beautiful Piazza.

 King and Alpine Valleys, Victoria

 Lots of immersive experiences are available at the trailblazing Brown Brothers winery, where four generations of the Brown family have experimented with a wide range of grape varieties.
-Chill out in your very own private Prosecco Lounge where you can taste your way through the entire Brown Brothers’ Prosecco range as you indulge in a gourmet spread of freshly baked sweets and pastries, local Milawa cheeses, house-made delicacies, terrines and seasonal fruits.
+Chill out in your very own private Prosecco Lounge where you can taste your way through the entire prosecco range as you indulge in a gourmet spread of freshly baked sweets and pastries, local Milawa cheeses, house-made delicacies, terrines and seasonal fruits.
 Or Join the chefs in the kitchen garden and help forage for produce to include in your exclusively designed lunch menu, perfectly matched to Brown Brothers wine.
-Brown Brothers is located just under three hours from Melbourne.

-Surrounded by spectacular alpine scenery about a three-hour drive from Melbourne, Pizzini Wines is a family-owned winery specialising in the production of if Italian wine varieties such as pinot grigio, arneis, prosecco, sangiovese and nebbiolo.
+Surrounded by spectacular alpine scenery, Pizzini Wines is a family-owned winery specialising in the production of Italian wine varieties such as pinot grigio, arneis, prosecco, sangiovese and nebbiolo.
 The A tavola!
 Cooking School, run by Katrina Pizzini, offers a range of cooking classes throughout the year and the Pizzini family regularly host exciting food and wine events at the cellar door.
 Enjoy an Italian style grazing platter in the garden, an overnight wine and food escape or a private cooking class with friends.

 Nagambie Lakes Region, Victoria

-Tahbilk, about two hours north of Melbourne, is one of Australia's oldest and most beautiful family-owned wineries with striking original buildings and underground cellars dating back to the 1860s and some of the world's oldest shiraz and marsanne vines.
+Tahbilk is one of Australia's oldest and most beautiful family-owned wineries, with striking original buildings and underground cellars dating back to the 1860s and some of the world's oldest shiraz and marsanne vines.
 Take a guided winery tour to learn how Tahbilk combines modern winemaking techniques with traditional fermentation in historic vats.
 Do a wine blending workshop and take your bottle home.
-Or have lunch with a glass of wine at the Wetlands’ View Restaurant and enjoy a guided walk along the wetlands trail to learn about endangered species preservation and how the wetlands have impacted the wines.
+Or have lunch with a glass of wine at the Wetlands’ View Restaurant and enjoy a guided walk along the trail to learn about endangered species preservation and how the wetlands have impacted the wines.